-- Each investigator named in the application (i.e. CI and all supervisors/AIs listed), confirming their contribution to the project as described in the application. - The Head of Administering Institution (or nominee) in which the research will take place.
+- Each investigator named in the application (i.e. CI and all supervisors/Als listed), confirming that the information provided in the application, including their contribution, is correct. - The Head of Administering Institution (or nominee, normally the Research Office) in which the research will take place.